garrandall/popular-music-data/tracks/envy-fat-joe.md

-Yeah Momma never said life would be so hard sometimes i find myself alone just praying to god Hoping that today won't be the last
+Yeah Momma never said life would be so hard sometimes I find myself alone just praying to god Hoping that today won't be the last
 I mean, Just the other day this kid I knew got blasted (Say Word) Word, it wasn't over no cash.